Connect with us

 Advertisement

-The program first launched as a pilot in 2021 on the city’s West Side before gradually expanding into additional neighborhoods.
-Leaders say the specialized response teams have successfully handled thousands of calls by focusing on de-escalation, crisis intervention, and connecting residents with long-term support services.
+The program first launched as a pilot back in 2021 on the city’s West Side before gradually expanding into additional neighborhoods.
+Leaders say that the specialized response teams have successfully handled thousands of calls by focusing on de-escalation, crisis intervention, and connecting residents with long-term support services.

 Advertisement

-Supporters of the initiative believe the CARE Program helps provide a more compassionate and effective response for people struggling with mental health challenges.
+The supporters of the initiative believe the CARE Program helps provide a more compassionate and effective response for people struggling with mental health challenges.
 Advocates have also pushed for increased investments in mental health resources across Chicago communities.

 With the latest expansion, residents in every part of the city will now have access to the program when calling 911 for eligible mental health emergencies.
-Dispatchers will determine whether a CARE team can safely respond to a situation instead of police officers.
+Dispatchers will determine whether a CARE team can safely respond to a situation instead of the police officers.

 Advertisement